sonic-net/DASH/Documentation/images/README.md

 # Images
 Media folder that contains images.
-The 'test' folder contains the images embedded ino the Sirius Program Draft Test document
+The 'test' folder contains the images embedded in the 'Program Scale Testing Requirements - Draft'